euroargodev/argopy-5years/www/_build/html/_sources/challenges/challenge-sea-ice-melting.rst

         :bdg-danger-line:`Challenge`

-        Participants should propose a Python code to determine which Argo float stayed trapped under sea ice for the longest period before sending data correct data.
+        Participants should propose a Python code to determine which Argo float stayed trapped under sea ice for the longest period before sending correct data.

         +++
         .. grid:: 2